 “We make it super visual, and that's where it's been incredibly beneficial for us.
 Before that they were just getting a phone call and a Canva doc.
 Now they're getting a full-on portal.”

-Simplifying the sales process with patients has reduced the overwhelm and led to far more closed Invisalign sales for their dentists and orthodontists.
+Simplifying the sales process for patients has reduced the overwhelm and led to far more closed Invisalign sales for their dentists and orthodontists.

 “We can see in the Dock backend that they're going into it and looking at it like 25 times before making their purchasing decision.
 So we know how helpful it is.